Vignesh2208/Kronos/README.md

-## TimeKeeper-4.0
+## KRONOS
 ```
-TimeKeeper-4.0 is a work in progress.
-There are several changes which are planned from the previous version.
-Most notably, it will use a new technique
+Kronos is a linux virtual time system for scalable and repeatable Network emulation.
+Most notably, it uses a new technique
-to control advancement of virtual time.
-Virtual time will be controlled based on the number of instructions executed by a dilated process.
+to control advancement of virtual time called INS-SCHED or Instruction driven scheduling.
+With INS-SCHED, virtual time will

-TimeKeeper-4.0 is currently under development phase and is expected to be completed by Aug 2018.
+advancement in an emulation will be controlled based on the number of instructions executed by a process.

-Refer to TODO file for currently tracked bugs.
+Please refer the TODO file for currently tracked bugs.
 ```

 ```